View images and read about life in our program from our residents' perspectives.

 Baylor College of Medicine is the only program in the country to directly match four ESIR residents per class.
 Our robust curriculum provides 13 months of interventional radiology training at several distinguished hospitals throughout the Texas Medical Center as well as a SICU rotation at Ben Taub hospital.
 The diversity of these hospitals is a unique strength of the BCM ESIR program and provides our trainees with a broad procedural and clinical training environment.
 Furthermore, as there are no IR fellows at Baylor, we are required to have a huge level of autonomy and act as primary operators on high level cases starting as R2s, which accelerates our technical acumen.

 The variety of training is massively advantageous and exposes trainees to faculty from a diverse array of backgrounds, lending to a variety of teaching styles, procedural preferences, and clinical expertise.
-These hospitals include Ben Taub Hospital, one of only two level I trauma centers in Houston, the Michael E. DeBakey Veterans Affairs Medical Center, the largest VA medical centers in the country, and at MD Anderson Cancer Center, one of the premier comprehensive cancer centers in the nation.
-Additional IR rotations take place at Texas Children's Hospital, one of the top pediatric hospitals in the nation, and at Baylor St. Luke's, an affiliated private practice hospital.
+These hospitals include Ben Taub Hospital, one of only two level I trauma centers in Houston, the Michael E. DeBakey Veterans Affairs Medical Center, the largest VA medical center in the country, and at MD Anderson Cancer Center, one of the premier comprehensive cancer centers in the nation.
+Additional IR rotations take place at Texas Children's Hospital, one of the top pediatric hospitals in the nation.

 The diverse training paradigm at BCM ensures a well-rounded breadth of cases that span from short, common procedures to long, multidisciplinary cases that involve multiple rooms and specialties with leaders in the field such as aortic aneurysm repairs and high-end interventional oncology.
 By the end of the four-year residency, you should expect to complete well over 1200 procedures along with the acquisition of the confidence and skill set to excel in the final year of dedicated IR training and allow you to confidently enter the workforce in either a private practice or academic setting.